 A unified government will result in general alignment over tax policy among the White House and Republican members of Congress.
 However, the path for tax legislation is often complicated by many different factors, several of which are noted above.
 The Tax Code has implications for social policy, employment, specific industries, the broader economy, and international trade, among others.
 Accordingly, the negotiations over specific legislative text could require an extended period of deliberation.
 As of now, there appear to be two potential paths for the timing of tax legislation during 2025.

 - The early case — House Majority Leader Steve Scalise (R-LA) previously announced that Republican leadership would pursue an extension of the TCJA during the first 100 days of the Trump administration.
 President-elect Trump will be inaugurated on Jan.
 20, 2025, so the first 100 days would stretch until the end of April 2025.
 If tax legislation advances on that timeline, it will result from Republicans in Congress coalescing quickly around the overall cost of tax legislation and the scope of changes to be included, combined with individual congresspeople settings aside personal priorities on specific policies.
 Much of this agreement may need to happen informally even before President-elect Trump is inaugurated, and procedural steps in Congress would also likely need to begin in earnest by early February.
 Factors working against early movement could range from policy disputes about specific tax proposals to practical considerations if other initiatives are considered higher priority by the White House or Republican leadership.
+President-elect Trump has nominated several Republican members of the House to positions within the administration, necessitating new elections in those states to replace those members.
+This will serve to temporarily reduce the thin majority that exists which would make expeditious movement of legislation that much more complicated.
 Overall, actions during February and March will likely confirm whether tax legislation stands a realistic chance of enactment during the first half of 2025.

 - The delayed case — A slower legislative process that’s completed during the second half of 2025 would mirror dynamics from the first Trump administration.
 In 2017, other legislative priorities were initially pursued during the first 100 days.
 Then, in late April, the administration outlined its intended goals for tax reform.
 Despite broad agreement about tax goals, it took another four months before Congress fully pivoted from repealing the Affordable Care Act to enacting tax legislation and even then, the congressional deliberations over the TCJA took another four months to complete, with enactment on Dec.
 22, 2017.
 The first 100 days of a Congressional session also come along with various administrative functions, including electing leadership, enacting the rules for each chamber, and new congresspeople continuing to get their offices up and running.